Quick

 Arrival.

-In the last ten years I’ve written more book reviews, long and short,
+In the last ten years I’ve written more book reviews, long and

 than I care to remember.
 They’ve been published in the Trinidad Guardian, the Trinidad and Tobago Review,